SciFighters/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/centerstage/readme.md

 The `KeyCode` class is an inner class of `Input` and is used to represent individual buttons on the game controllers.

-- It has a private field `returnFunc` of type `Func<Boolean>`, which is a functional interface used to retrieve the button state.
+- It has a private field `returnFunc` of type `Func<Boolean>`, which is a functional interface used to retrieve the button gatherSystemState.

 - The constructor of `KeyCode` takes a `Func<Boolean>` as an argument to initialize `returnFunc`.

-- The `KeyCode` class defines constants for various buttons on both `gamepad1` and `gamepad2`, using lambdas to map the button state to the corresponding `KeyCode` constant.
+- The `KeyCode` class defines constants for various buttons on both `gamepad1` and `gamepad2`, using lambdas to map the button gatherSystemState to the corresponding `KeyCode` constant.

 #### Example Usage

-- You can use this `Input` class to check the state of gamepad buttons and toggle switches to control your robot in a FIRST Tech Challenge competition. e.g :
+- You can use this `Input` class to check the gatherSystemState of gamepad buttons and toggle switches to control your robot in a FIRST Tech Challenge competition. e.g :
 ```java
   if (Input.GetKeyPressed(Input.KeyCode.Gamepad1A)){